 Anthem, Avondale, Chandler, Glendale, Mesa, Queen Creek and Surprise still have their splashpads open.

-Parkwest (Peoria) and Scottsdale Quarter have not released when they will reopen their splashpads.
+Parkwest (Peoria), Scottsdale Quarter, San Tan and Chandler Fashion have not released when they will reopen their splashpads.
 Westgate is open as of 5/16/20.
 Andie’s Coffee Shop at Shea in Scottsdale that has a splashpad nearby is also closed with no opening date.
 Stay tuned for more information!